techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 #### Noise suppression

 Noise suppression is identifying non human voices or noise in an environment and then minimizing or completely eliminating them from an audio stream.
-Part of the AI processes for voice isolation is telling the difference between background chatter in a café and a user is simply listening in and if they also want to be heard clearly if they're speaking in the meeting from their laptop.
+Part of the AI process for voice isolation is telling the difference between background chatter in a café and a user is simply listening in and if they also want to be heard clearly if they're speaking in the meeting from their device.

 Noise suppression of background noise is turned on by default (and can't be turned off) when you install the Microsoft Teams app but their microphone must also support it.
-If it does, noise suppression of background noise will significantly reduce the amount of background noise from a meeting participant and it will greatly enhance the microphone's audio quality.
+If it does, noise suppression of background noise will significantly reduce the amount of background noise from a meeting participant, and it greatly enhances the microphone's audio quality.

 :::image type="content" source="../media/mtr-devices/noise-suppression.png" alt-text="An image of the noise suppression setting that is turned on." lightbox="../media/mtr-devices/noise-suppression.png":::

-However, if you want to also isolate or have Teams be able to tell the difference between background nose and a human's voice, you need have user then set up a voice profile and enable voice isolation in the Teams app.
+However, if you want to also isolate or have Teams be able to tell the difference between background nose and a human's voice, each user will then set up a voice profile and enable voice isolation in the Teams app.

 #### Turn on voice isolation